 They’re perennial hybrids that are found naturally in marshy areas of the southeastern United States.
 The plants can bloom throughout the summer and into the early autumn months.

-These types of hibiscus plants are actually very fast growers, and they’ll reach their full height potential in one season.
+These are actually very fast growers, and they’ll reach their full height potential in one season.
 It’s even possible for these to flower in the first year when they’re grown from seed.

 Fertilizer Can Help

 Finding soil that is high in potassium will be a good thing based on the needs of hibiscus plants.
-Try to avoid using fertilizers that utilize phosphorus because that mineral can be deadly to hibiscus plants.
+Try to avoid using fertilizers that utilize phosphorus because that mineral can be deadly to them.

 Some experts say that it’s a good idea to fertilize your hibiscus plants often, but to do so lightly.
 It helps you to keep from using too much fertilizer.

 Using a slow-release fertilizer up to four times a year can also work pretty nicely.
-Having a good fertilizer for hibiscus plants should help to encourage the plants to grow as quickly as they can.
+Having a good fertilizer should help to encourage the plants to grow as quickly as they can.

 Do Your Best to Care for Your Hibiscus Plants

-Most of these hibiscus plants are very fast growers, and they can grow to impressive heights in many instances.
+Most are very fast growers, and they can grow to impressive heights in many instances.
 Some of the tallest hibiscus plants out there can grow as tall as twelve feet, and you’ll love having such an aesthetically pleasing plant to enjoy.

-So long as you give hibiscus plants the right light conditions, it’s going to be possible to help them grow tall.
+So long as you give them the right light conditions, it’s going to be possible to help them grow tall.
 You do need to pay attention to the soil and the watering conditions as well, but that shouldn’t be too hard at all.

-If you wish to give your hibiscus plants a bit of extra encouragement to grow strong, then using some fertilizer can help to move things along.
-Overall, it doesn’t take much to coax hibiscus plants into growing nice and tall.
+If you wish to give your plants a bit of extra encouragement to grow strong, using some fertilizer can help to move things along.
+Overall, it doesn’t take much to coax these plants into growing nice and tall.

 Now you know everything that you need to know about hibiscus plants and how fast they grow.
-Hopefully, you’ll be able to grow a tall and beautiful hibiscus that will live up to your expectations.
+Hopefully, you’ll be able to grow a tall and beautiful one that’ll live up to your expectations.